-I visited Harvest Christian Fellowship in Irvine, CA in July, 2019.
+I was at Harvest Christian Fellowship in Irvine, California, where Greg Laurie is the pastor.
 I liked the way they handled this issue the Sunday I was there.
 I’m not sure how they do it on a regular basis.
 But after worship and a time of prayer, Pastor Greg just said something like, “You can be seated.”
 Then he went into the time of teaching.
 But after the closing song at the end of the service, one of the pastors said something like, “Hang around for a while.
 Say hi to people, visit our cafe.”
-The introverts who dread talking to strangers can head to the doors if they’d like, and those who enjoy chatting with friends and strangers are encouraged to stick around and fellowship.
+The introverts and germophobes who dread talking to strangers and shaking hands can head to the doors if they’d like, and those who enjoy chatting with friends and strangers are encouraged to stick around and fellowship.
 I thought this struck a good balance.
 Something to consider and pray about.

 I will continue to add to this list as I’m inspired to do so.
 I hope it was helpful!
+Let me know if you have any good suggestions.
 God bless.